 Finding Old Tweets by Keyword

 If you roughly know the tweet you’re looking for, you can pull one or two keywords from that tweet and use it to search.
-For example if you want to find a tweet from your handle that contains the word “blogging” you could search from: username blogging (replacing “username” with your Twitter handle).
+For example, if you want to find and understand how to see old tweets from your handle that contains the word “blogging” you could search from: username blogging (replacing “username” with your Twitter handle).